Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dressing up is called "dress up": My son loves to dress up as a ghost, while his sister likes to be a fairy.
 Costumes like the above are called "costumes".

 A common tradition during this holiday is trick-or-treating.
 Children dress up in costumes and go to neighboring homes to ask for candy.
 When the homeowner opens the door, the children shout, “trick or treat!”
-In this phrase, “trick” means trick or trickery, and “treat” means a snack, usually something sweet.
+In this phrase, “trick” means trick or trickery, and “treat” means a snack, usually a sweet.

 To celebrate Halloween, companies and families often use pumpkins for decoration.
 Pumpkins are carved into scary shapes and used as the shell of lanterns.
 In English, lanterns are "lanterns", and lanterns made from pumpkins for Halloween are called "Jack-o'-lanterns".